 For about a millennium now it’s been said that kids say the darnedest things.
-I know this truth first-hand and I’ve kept a journal to capture a good number of eyebrow raising, head scratching, and are you for real statements my son has spouted since he started spouting.
+I know this truth first-hand and I’ve kept a journal to capture a good number of eyebrow-raising, head-scratching and are-you-for-real statements that my son has spouted since he started spouting.

 I’ve always encouraged free and open speech with him.
 I adore hearing what comes out of that new and unfettered brain.
-The only thing I have forbidden him to say is swear words.
-It’s not that I’ve pretended that swearing doesn’t happen; we are all aware of its worldwide domination, thus he has in fact heard such a word or two in the homeland.
+The only thing I have forbidden him to say is profanity.
+It’s not that I’ve pretended that swearing doesn’t happen; we’re all aware of its worldwide domination, thus he has in fact heard such a word or two in the homeland.

 About two weeks later we were playing tea party and he came out of his room with most of his supplies except one.
 With hand on hip and grave consternation, he spoke.
 “Where’s my f*#kin’ teapot”?
 We had a little chat, and with a couple of follow-up check-ups, I have to say he’s been pretty good at finding alternative adverbs and adjectives ever since.

 Actually, he became the Soup Nazi of swearing alternatives.
 This self-proclaimed lord of household language decency sometimes works his moral indignancy to a level that merits a good grounding.
 He believes he should be the decider of whether or not I’ve been appropriate in my usage.
 He also thinks that I’m not aware of just how much he is collecting in his swear jar, (the wretched vessel of confiscated loonies for every swear word caught).
 It has got to hold enough coin for the coveted MacBook by now.
 You’d think he’d lay off for a day.